 Asian Studies in Business and Economics (ASBE) - Your gateway to the Asian economic region

-The “Asian Studies in Business and Economics” program offers Master's students from the Faculty of Business Administration and Economics at Paderborn University the opportunity to take the first step towards an international career.
-The Asian economic region has experienced enormous growth in recent years and is also becoming increasingly interesting for Europe.
+The "Asian Studies in Business and Economics" programme offers Master's students from the Faculty of Business Administration and Economics at Paderborn University the opportunity to take the first step towards an international career.
+The Asian economic area has experienced enormous growth in recent years and is also becoming increasingly interesting for Europe.
+The programme is divided into three phases: the preparation phase, the study abroad phase and the follow-up phase.

-ASBE 1 contains the courses of the preparatory phase and is generally booked in the Economics section of your study plan.
-Accordingly, you need 10 ECTS in the area of Economics that have not yet been taken.
+ASBE 1 includes the courses of the preparatory phase and is generally booked in the upper division of Economics/Economics of your study plan.
+Accordingly, you need 10 ECTS in the field of Economics/Economics that have not yet been taken.

 ASBE 2 includes the project work.
-This is booked in the appropriate major area of your degree according to your research topic.
-Example: Your supervisor is part of the Business Education Department, then the container module will be booked with 10 ECTS in the major area of Business Education.
+This is booked in the appropriate section of your study plan according to your research topic.
+Example: If your supervisor is part of the Business Education department, the container module will be booked with 10 ECTS in the upper division of Business Education.

 The preparation phase always takes place in the summer semester and consists of two main components.
 A four-week intensive language course at the Language Institute of the Ruhr University Bochum (LSI) and a course during the semester in which the intercultural competence and Asian expertise of the students is developed.

-The intensive language course at the LSI in the respective national language(Chinese, Japanese or Korean) is compulsory for all participants of the ASBE programme and is supervised by several bilingually trained lecturers and native speakers.
-Participation in the language course is compulsory and usually takes place during the lecture-free period before the summer semester.
+The intensive language course at the LSI in the respective national language(Chinese, Japanese or Korean) is compulsory for all participants in the ASBE programme and is supervised by several bilingually trained lecturers and native speakers.
+Active participation in the language course is compulsory and usually takes place during the lecture-free period before the summer semester.
 The costs are covered by the Faculty of Business Administration and Economics upon successful completion of the programme.

 At the beginning of the course, a literature study is carried out with reference to the students' respective exchange countries.
 Based on the findings from the literature studies, students work in groups to create a podcast on current relevant topics in the Asian economic region.
 This encourages students to actively engage with social, political and economic issues and problems in the target countries.
 The course is rounded off with a workshop on intercultural skills development to familiarise students with the aspects of communication in different contexts.
 The models learned are then applied using so-called "critical incidents" experienced by previous participants in the ASBE programme.

-During the preparation phase, an idea for the project work should also be developed and students independently look for a professor to supervise them.
+An idea for the project work should also be developed during the preparation phase.
+Students independently find a professor to supervise them.
 A list of previous topics can be found at the bottom of this page.

 To summarise, the preparation phase is based on the following four pillars: